 I sometimes need to add a second probiotic depending on my patient’s medical history and diagnosis.
 Other times, I need additional products to boost immunity, repair the gut lining, and “fertilize” the garden.
 I don’t recommend that you add more products without knowing exactly what you need as that may end up in wasting your time and money, and may be harmful.

 If you have stomach pain, heartburn, reflux, bloating, constipation, or diarrhea, or if you have Crohn’s, colitis or an other autoimmune condition, or if you have non-gut symptoms like fatigue, headaches, brain fog, hair loss, skin issues, or muscle and joint pain, there are other “problems” in your body and we need to address them.
-If you want to see how I can help you personalize repairing your gut so you can eliminate your specific problem(s), you can read about my program and what I do, and then you can book a free call to explore how I can help you best.
+If you want to see how I can help you personalize repairing your gut so you can eliminate your specific problem(s), you can read about my program and what I do, and then you can book a Strategy Consultation call to explore how I can help you best.